 - p) Electric Blade

 - q) Automatic Ventilator

-- r) Waste Pump-Out System
+- Waste Pump-Out System

 - Waste Holding Tank Multi-Level Indicator

 - t) Flush-Water Tank Level Indicator (only if toilet has its own flush-water tank)

-- approximately 5 minutes.
-Run some water into the bowl by pressing the flush button again briefly. - 12.
+- water into the bowl by pressing the flush button again briefly. - 12.
 The toilet may be used with the blade open or closed.
 To open the blade, slide the blade handle under the toilet bowl sideways.
 After use, open the blade (if still closed) and flush the toilet by pressing the flush button for several seconds (if necessary re-activate the control panel).
 Close the blade after use.